 7 drops of rosehip essential oil

-1. Melt beeswax, Shea butter and Coconut Oil in small glass bowl over small pot (you can use small pan also) of boiling water, stirring constantly until melted.
+1. Melt beeswax, Shea butter, and Coconut Oil in a small glass bowl over the small pot (you can use a small pan also) of boiling water, constantly stirring until melted.

 2. Remove from the bowl from the heat and mix the honey and essential oils.

 3. Pour into the lip balm tubes or tins.

 Notes: Essential oil is very concentrated, and because of that, it's always a good idea to dilute some of the oil and test it on your skin before using it to ensure you don't have

 The recipe makes 18-20 lip balm tubes or 5 small containers and 2 ounces of lip balm.